 - Break apart your bed frame if possible.

-- Use mover's wrap around the dresser to prevent the drawers from opening.
+- Use stretch wrap around small dressers or vanity to prevent drawers from opening.

 - Use wardrobe boxes to quickly pack hanging clothes.